-A fellow must have primary responsibility for the writing and the preparation of the application, understanding the mentor will play a significant part in providing guidance to the applicant.
-Institutions are strongly encouraged to develop and use Individual Development Plans (IDPs) for funded training programs.
+AHA does not require but strongly encourages institutions to develop and use Individual Development Plans (IDPs) for AHA training programs.
 IDPs provide a structure for the identification and achievement of career goals.

 The trainee's career goals, as stated in "Part A - Personal Statement" of the fellow's biosketch, and the mentor's training plan must be complementary to one another and focused specifically on the individual.
 A standardized training plan will not be viewed favorably.